 The 10-15 Year Rule: Lifespan and Maintenance Factors

 Understanding the expected lifespan of your air conditioning unit is critical.
-With regular maintenance, you can often extend its useful life.
+With regular air conditioner maintenance, you can often extend its useful life.
 Here’s how the 10-15 year rule can guide your decision-making process:

 Proper Maintenance Extends Lifespan